CS540-22/news/README.md

     - Remember that the user is some kind of software developer

 # Feb 8
-  - Scrum: each team presents update on the proposal and on the process choice
+  - Scrum: each team presents update on the proposal and on the process choice (see textbook Section 2)
+  - Please don't forget to have milestones/issues for your project

 # Class 3: Fri Jan 28
 1. I will continue describing software supply chains and World of Code infrastructure